GHCMaxim/Obsidian/Graphs - Discrete Mathematics.md

 	- The degree of a vertex is the number of edges that end at said vertex.
 However, all edges have a vertex at both ends, the sum of all vertex degrees is Edges * 2.
 Therefore, it is always even
 	- However, the sum of all vertex degrees is the sum of all even vertex degrees + the sum of all odd vertex degrees.
 While the first one is *obviously* even, the 2nd one also has to be even.
 But a sum of odd numbers is only even if there is an even number of them.
 - Therefore, the number of vertices of odd degree *must* be even.
 Because of this, there cannot exist a graph with 15 vertices of odd degree 5
+Note: Only after kinda solving the theorem, did I realize it was already in the ppt. >:L